MGM-5 Corporal

-The MGM-5 Corporal missile was a nuclear-armed tactical surface-to-surface missile.
+The MGM-5 Corporal missile was an American short-range, nuclear-armed tactical surface-to-surface ballistic missile.
 It was the first guided weapon authorized by the United States to carry a nuclear warhead.
 A guided tactical ballistic missile, the Corporal could deliver either a nuclear fission, high-explosive, fragmentation or chemical warhead up to a range of 75 nmi.

 It was developed by the United States Army in partnership with Caltech's pioneering Jet Propulsion Laboratory, and initially produced by Douglas Aircraft Company.
 As development continued production shifted to Firestone Tire and Rubber Company (airframe) and Gilfillan Brothers Inc. (guidance).
 The Corporal was designed as a tactical nuclear missile for use in the event of Cold War hostilities in Western Europe.
 The first U.S. Army Corporal battalion was deployed in Europe in 1955.
 Eight Corporal battalions were deployed in Europe and remained in the field until 1964, when the system was replaced by the solid-fueled MGM-29 Sergeant missile system.
 The Corporal was the second in a series of JPL rockets for the US Army whose names correspond to the progression in Army enlisted ranks, starting with Private before ultimately leading to the MGM-29 Sergeant.

 Design and development

 The U.S. Army Ordnance California Institute Technology (ORDCIT) program that eventually produced the Corporal ballistic missile began in June 1944 with a contract to the Guggenheim Aeronautical Laboratories California Institute of Technology (GALCIT) to develop a ballistic guided missile.
 As the technology to build such a weapon did not exist in the United States it had to be created.
 GALCIT, later transformed into the Jet Propulsion Laboratory (JPL), began incremental efforts starting with a solid-fuel rocket program called Private.
-It progressed to a liquid-fuel unguided rocket called WAC Corporal, with a research missile variant (Corporal E) also under development.
-In late 1949 the Army desired to accelerate the Corporal program to create a military weapon by turning the Corporal E into a crash program.
+It progressed to a liquid-fuel unguided sounding rocket called WAC Corporal and a much larger guided research missile, the Corporal E. In late 1949 the Army desired to accelerate the Corporal program to create a military weapon by turning the Corporal E into a crash program and cancel the intended additional research variants.
 The resultant Corporal ballistic missile was developed by JPL and first flew in its weapon version at White Sands Missile Range, New Mexico, on August 7, 1952.
 The Corporal crash program involved utilizing as much existing equipment as it could including the WW II SCR-584 radar.